neilsharma2003/thefitproject/README.md

 > Create, edit, delete and browse a large catalogue of workout routines and exercises.
 The Fit Project provides all the tools you need to plan and stick to your fitness endeavors.

+CRUD operations are performed on a MongoDB database with secure user authorization/authentication.

 ### [Demo the application!](https://thefitproject.herokuapp.com)
 Feel free to use username: test and password: 123 to test the application.

+You must setup config vars in the .env file.
+This includes an ACCESS_TOKEN_SECRET for Bcrypt and DBURI for the MongoDB connection.
+Use a free MongoDB Atlas shared cluster to get started.

 ## Install